ronsala/restaranter-frontend/notes/dev-log.md

 Got select cards to appear side-by-side with material-ui.
 I see they call a navbar an AppBar.
 Think I'm going to switch to just using material-ui.

+Got rid of material-tailwind.
+Added more from material-ui.
+What I have so far is presentable enough.
+Much room for improvement later.